-Gudan – indeed all of them – fed on the emotions that arose from earth in respect of the inhabitants’ curiosity about the existence of an afterlife and what form this might take.
+Gudan, indeed all of them, fed on the emotions that arose from the inhabitants’ curiosity about the existence of an afterlife and what form this might take.
 For billions of years, Paradise had been a cold and lonely place, inhabited by Gudan and a few others who had little to do except prosecute their pointless wrangle with Satan.

 The genetic accident that enabled humans to achieve sentience was a game-changer.
 The resulting aspirations towards eternity gave Gudan a purpose which he had immediately exploited.
 He soon realised that certainty was the enemy of emotional energy.
-It was the not knowing that kept the pot boiling so well, supported by what Gudan still rated as his finest idea, the concept of faith.
-If the existence and nature of the afterlife had been an established fact, it would have created little more emotional reaction than would a train timetable.
-Their neurotic thoughts might then have drifted toward some other mystery which, being more immediate and terrestrial, Paradise would have received little benefit from.
+It was the not-knowing that kept the pot boiling.
+This was supported by what Gudan still rated as his finest idea, the concept of faith.
+If the existence and nature of the afterlife had been an established fact, it would have created no more emotional reaction than would a train timetable.
+Neurotic thoughts might then have drifted toward some other mystery which, being more immediate and terrestrial, Paradise would have received little benefit from.

 These reflections were a waste of time.
 Gudan rapped on the table to call the meeting to order, even though no one was talking.
 Immediately several people began doing so.

 After a while, he put his hand up.
-Finally von Bismarck, the Abbess and Eve subsided into silence.
-Only Moses, as ever spluttered on for some moments.
+Moses, as ever spluttered on for some moments.
 “Diversification…” was his last word before silence descended again.

 Jesus took up the cue.
 “Yes,” shooting his cuffs.
 “We’ve been into that before.
 Water under the bridge.”
 He was careful not to look at Gudan, who was careful not to look at anyone.

-This was his biggest single error: proof, if proof be needed, that infallibility was not given even to the great.
-It had provoked several resignations, including Martin Luther, Henry VII and Harriet Beecher Stowe, and the sacking of HP Lovecraft.
-On a personal level, Gudan had had no regrets: they had been a miserable bunch, on the whole: though he was more than once reminded, including by his son, that the Disciples did not exist as an adjunct of Gudan’s social life.
-As he grudgingly admitted to himself at the time, their point had some merit.
+This was Gudan’s biggest single error: proof, if proof be needed, that infallibility was not given even to the great.
+It had provoked several resignations, including Martin Luther, Henry VII and Harriet Beecher Stowe as well as the sacking of HP Lovecraft.
+On a personal level, Gudan had had no regrets.
+They had been a miserable bunch, though he was more than once reminded by his son that the Disciples did not exist as an adjunct of Gudan’s social life.
+As he grudgingly admitted at the time, their point had some merit.
 It was now clear they had been right.

-Some deities, Gudan had heard tell, had over two hundred planets.
-His ever-energetic son had visited some of these other paradises and reported back on the greater diversity of the spiritual offerings that were provided from an assortment of worlds with varying kinds of dominant and sentient life: in one case, this was creatures with legs and arms who breathed gasses of various sorts; in another, a hyper-intelligent kind of enormous dolphin; in a third, highly socialised termites living in pressurised methane lakes a few degrees above absolute zero.
-Jesus had referred to several extinction events which, with a large number of planets, were of little consequence to the diet of adoration: for those with only one, however… For greater emphasis, the young man – for Gudan was incapable of thinking of Jesus in any other way – had left this point hanging.
+Some deities had over two hundred planets.
+His ever-energetic son had visited some of these other paradises and reported back on the diversity of the spiritual offerings provided by an assortment of worlds with varying kinds of dominant and sentient life.
+In one case, this was creatures with legs and arms who breathed gasses of various sorts; in another, a hyper-intelligent kind of enormous dolphin; in a third, highly socialised termites living in pressurised methane lakes a few degrees above absolute zero.
+Jesus had referred to several extinction events which, with a large number of planets, were of little consequence to the diet of adoration: for those with only one, however…for greater emphasis, the young man – Gudan was incapable of thinking of Jesus in any other way – would leave this point hanging.

-The matter had been debated interminably, or so it seemed.
+The matter had been debated many times.
 The problem was that diversification needed time and investment.
-It also required wheeling and dealing with other deities to acquire or swap planets like some cosmic game of Risk, or else expending even more energy in appropriating hitherto undeified planets where sentient life had recently emerged or been identified.
+It also required wheeling and dealing with other deities to acquire or swap planets like some cosmic game of Risk, or else expending even more energy in appropriating hitherto un-deified planets where sentient life had recently emerged or been identified.

-Gudan, who was fundamentally lazy, had missed several opportunities.
-The moment had now all but passed: like Africa in the 1850s, most of the best bits had been snapped up by the energetic colonialists, leaving the latecomers to fight over the scraps.
-Each new opportunity now presented itself increasingly infrequently, required more work and offered fewer returns.
+Gudan, who was lazy, had missed several opportunities.
+The moment had now all but passed.
+Like Africa in the 1850s, most of the best bits had been snapped up by the energetic colonialists, leaving the latecomers to fight over scraps.
+Each new opportunity presented itself increasingly infrequently, required more work and offered fewer returns.
 Eventually, a weary fatalism settled on the Disciples.
-Most now accepted that, through a series of misfortunes not of their making, the situation was beyond redemption.
+Most accepted that the situation was beyond redemption.

 Gudan was a one-planet god: that was just the way it was.
 He was sure there must be others but had never met any of them.
-That was another thing Jesus had often banged on about – networking.
+That was another thing Jesus had often banged on about: networking.
 Opportunities had been suggested but each presented, or so Gudan had argued, insuperable obstacles.
 As he had no planets to swap, he would have to make the advances.
-Even Jesus’ salesmanship could rarely convince him of a favourable reception nor what his ‘angle’ or ‘hook’ in any discussion might be.
+Even Jesus’ salesmanship could rarely convince him of a favourable reception nor what his angle in any discussion might be.

-In his more honest moments, Gudan admitted that this had been an oversight.
+In his more honest moments, Gudan admitted this had been an oversight.
 His relations with his son had never fully recovered.
-Ever since he had sensed a reserve on the part of the young man; a suspicion that he often said less than he truly knew or felt about any situation and that their interests or goals were not always perfectly aligned.
-Increasingly Gudan found himself wondering if he had, by thwarting the Kaddesh business, in fact created the very situation he was trying to avoid.
+Ever since he had sensed a reserve on the part of the young man, a suspicion that he often said less than he truly knew or felt about any situation and that their interests or goals were not always aligned.
+Increasingly Gudan found himself wondering if he had by thwarting the Kaddesh deal in fact created the very situation he was trying to avoid.

-Gudan was thus a frightened and indolent deity trapped in a prison largely of his own devising.
-Now, it seemed, all these chickens had finally come home to roost: not that the idea struck him in those terms.
+Gudan was thus a frightened and indolent deity trapped in a prison of his own devising.
+Now, the day of reckoning had arrived.

 “As Jesus has observed,” he said crisply, “we have been over this before.
 We are where we are.
 Otto – you views?”

 Von Bismarck blinked a couple of times.
 “We at a critical point have arrived at, majesty.
-Over half the souls currently…awaiting clearance.
-As for the rest, a good deal of – upheaval there is.”
+Over half the souls currently awaiting clearance.
+As for the rest, a good deal of – upheaval.”

 Gudan inhaled.
 Yes, he could sense it.
 Young love, power frenzy, creative delight, spiritual anguish, theological debate – all of these could feed Paradise.
-Nothing, however, was as potent as immediate, naked fear coupled with the uncertainty of what was to follow.
+Nothing, however, was as potent as immediate, naked fear.
 Of that there was, at present, a lot: a huge rush of a drug that might not be available again.